BIDMCDigitalPsychiatry/LAMP-platform/docs/01-index.md

 ### ② Dashboard

 Clinicians and Researchers can create, customize, and schedule activities for patients or participants to interact and receive notifications, and tap into near-real-time information about patients and better inform decision making.
 The dashboard also allows for unique interactive features for specialized research or clinical-specific use.
-Additionaly, the dashboard now has a fully functional **data portal** for an in-depth and comprehensive view of all patient and participant data.
+Additionaly, the dashboard now has a fully functional **Data Portal** for an in-depth and comprehensive view of all patient and participant data.

 ### ③ Database